nixworks/public/news/2012/03/30/README.md

 ##### Huanglongbing
 ### [Huanglongbing or citrus greening, a disease which has killed millions of citrus trees in Brazil and Florida, is discovered in a residential section of Los Angeles County, California, in the United States. ](/news/2012/03/30/huanglongbing-or-citrus-greening-a-disease-which-has-killed-millions-of-citrus-trees-in-brazil-and-florida-is-discovered-in-a-residential.md)
-_Context: Brazil, the state, citrus, American, Huanglongbing, Los Angeles County, California_
+_Context: Huanglongbing, Brazil, citrus, the state, Los Angeles County, California, U.S._

 ##### Malaysia
 ### [Malaysia expels 173 Indonesian workers for various legal violations. ](/news/2012/03/30/malaysia-expels-173-indonesian-workers-for-various-legal-violations.md)